Beth Golay (left) and Suzanne Perez

 Out There Screaming, edited by Jordan Peele not Peterson like my autocorrect changed.
 It's African American horror short stories.
 I read it during spooky season and it was pretty great.
 I liked, introduced me to a lot of African American authors and like N.K.
 Jemisin and Rebecca Roanhorse had short stories in it.
 And I really enjoyed it.
 And then the one that I am going to read because it took me a really long time to get through, because these anthologies get huge and I didn't have enough time to read was Never Whistle at Night: an Indigenous Horror Anthology, edited by Shane Hawk with stories from Norris Black, David Heska Wanbli Weiden -- who we had on Read.
 Return.
 Repeat. -- Stephen Graham Jones, and also Afro indigenous author Rebecca Roanhorse who has a book in Out There Screaming.

-SUZANNE: Oh, it all comes full circle.
+Suzanne Oh, it all comes full circle.

 Full circle.
 Beth?